I-Sumit-kumar/Medical-recommendation-system/README.md

 This app utilizes advanced **Machine Learning** (Support Vector Classifier) and a rich medical recommendation engine to empower users with actionable health guidance.

 > ⚠️ **Note:** This application is for educational and informational purposes only, not a substitute for professional medical advice.
+>
+> It have to improve a lot we need train this model in Large amount of data to make it work for real

 ---